 Simply Yoga (Android, iOS) might not have the most polished presentation of the yoga apps in this list, but it comes with no frills and clutter either.
 Users simply choose a difficulty level and a duration of 20, 40 or 60 minutes, and let the app's audio and video instructions guide them through the various poses in each routine.

-"I don't have the time" is no longer an excuse with 5 Minute Yoga, an iOS yoga app that provides more than 350 short but effective yoga sessions all designed to be done in 5 minutes or less.
+"I don't have the time" is no longer an excuse with 5 Minute Yoga (Android, iOS), which provides more than 350 short but effective yoga sessions all designed to be done in 5 minutes or less.
 Sessions are created from a library of illustrated poses with detailed instructions, along with a timer to ensure that poses are done for the proper amount of time.
 Additionally, users can also select music from their library to play for each session.